wyyadd/AironHeart/Blog3-How to play Super Resolution.md

 By employing advanced algorithms and processing techniques, it allows you to reveal finer details and obtain sharper, more refined images.

-## How to play Super Resolution at AironHeart?
+## How to play Image Enhancer at AironHeart?
 Here's how you can use AironHeart to play with super-resolution:

 ### 1. Click "Upload Image" and choose the image you want to beautify.